SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 4.md

 <kbd>![](images/query3countcheck.png)</kbd>

-3. In the console enter the select command once more to see that the count is increasing.
+3.In the console enter the select command once more to see that the count is increasing.
 You will observe increase in the count.

 ```
 Select Count(*) from http_request;